susheelkbhargav/roman-numeral-converter/README.md

 After sucessful start of the server, Use any browser or any tool to access the API.

       http://localhost:8080/romannumeral?query={integer} ,
-replace '{integer}' with any integer number between 1 and 3999 (included)`
+Replace '{integer}' with any integer number between 1 and 3999 (included)`

 *Note : If there is any application already using port 8080 you may get error saying the port 8080 is already in use.
 To resolve this, you can either change the port (recommended) or stop the other process running on port 8080 if needed*

 ## Running the application through docker

-   you can use docker to run the project.
+   You can use docker to run the project.
 To install docker and its dependencies,click [here](https://docs.docker.com/get-docker/)

-   pull the docker image from my docker hub using CLI using the uri
+   Pull the docker image from my docker hub using CLI using the uri

      docker pull susheelkbhargav/roman-numeral-converter-app

-   map ports 8080, and 9091 to their respective ports for the container and run
+   Map ports 8080, and 9091 to their respective ports for the container and run

      docker run -p 8080:8080 -p 9091:9091 susheelkbhargav/roman-numeral-converter-app